pluralsight/guides/published/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 ## Conclusion

-Even though Git originated on Linux (did you that it was created by Linus Torvalds, the same guy who created Linux?), developers on all system can benefit from it.
+Even though Git originated on Linux (did you know that it was created by Linus Torvalds, the same guy who created Linux?), developers on all system can benefit from it.
 Git is an excellent SCM (source code management) system, widely adopted, and the open-source community on GitHub is vibrant!
 You can find code for pretty much anything you want, contribute with other developers and share your own solutions.

 See you next!